-- A test kit that measures calcium hardness.
+- A reliable test kit that measures calcium hardness

-- Something to stir with - I use a wooden paint-stirring stick.
+- Something to stir with - like a wooden paint-stirring stick

 - A dry measuring cup or bucket - dose properly.
 Don't cut corners.

 Test your pool water and your fill water for calcium hardness.
 Record results.
-I recommend doing this in the Orenda app, because it lets you email the screenshots of the results with a date and time stamp.
-I use it to keep track of all my pools and their chemistry.
 The Orenda app will tell you exactly how much calcium chloride you need.
-Bring the calcium and the items above to the pool.
-Measure and pour the right amount of dry calcium into the plastic bucket.
+Bring the calcium and the items above to the pool, and put on safety glasses and gloves.

 Slowly pour the completely dissolved calcium chloride into the pool.
-I do about half the bucket, then let more pool water into the bucket, and pour again.
-It helps me regulate the hot temperature of the water, and it also gives me more time to make sure everything is dissolved.
+Maybe do about half the bucket, then let fresh pool water into the bucket, and stir again, and slowly pour again.
+It helps regulate the hot temperature of the water, and it also gives you more time to make sure everything is dissolved.
 Add calcium the right way, and it will go well for you.

 What not to do

 Don't just throw calcium chloride in your pool.
 It takes time to dissolve.
-Putting it in a skimmer or anything else like that is a really bad idea.
+Never pour calcium directly into a skimmer or gutter.
+That is a really bad idea and can wreak havoc on your pool equipment and filter.
 Calcium is an alkali earth metal and it's harder to dissolve than some other pool chemicals.
-If you add calcium my way, you shouldn't have problems.
-Just remember to be careful because it gets so hot.
-Thanks for your time, and thank you to Orenda for letting me share my technique with you.
-Good luck out there,
+If you add calcium the proper way, you shouldn't have problems.